12 Remote Internships for High Schoolers in 2023

 United Planet is a global non-profit with the mission of fostering a global community through volunteership.
 Students over the age of 16 can intern in the fields of global health, environmental sustainability, and children and education.
 This opportunity will allow students to broaden their understanding of various cultures throughout the world, while also expanding their network by working with teams of like-minded students.

 NASA offers high school internship programs to students year-round.
-Typically, these internships are in-person at one of NASA’s many centers countrywide, but due to COVID-19, NASA is offering these amazing internship opportunities virtually.
+Many of these internships are in-person at one of NASA’s many centers countrywide, but some of them can be completed virtually.
 This high school internship program allows students to work on a variety of different projects, and there is no prior experience required to apply!
 Most interns are offered a stipend depending on their academic level and internship length.

 The U.S. Department of State’s Pathways Internship Program provides students with paid opportunities to explore various Federal career paths.
 One current position is the Pathways Internship Student Trainee with the Department of Health and Human Services.
 There are three options within this role, including an Administrative Trainee, Public Health Analyst Trainee, and Information Technology Trainee.